Egypt Heritage Road Trip

 • Cairo

 Focus today on the pyramids!
 Start your exploration at the well-known Giza Pyramid Complex, which consists of the Great Pyramids of Khufu, Khafre, and Menkaure, as well as the Great Sphinx.
-From their magnificent scale and structure, you can touch one of the most glorious ages of ancient Egypt - the Fourth Dynasty.
 With an extra fee, you can even go inside one of the three large pyramids to explore the inner structure of the ancient wonder.

 Later, a short drive south to Saqqara, where the oldest known Step Pyramid of Djoser is located.
 End the tour at the Royal Necropolis of Dahshur, where you'll see the Bent Pyramid and the Red Pyramid.
 The latter is regarded as the first pyramid with smooth sides.